 Ah, The Look.
-I’ve seen it many times before - from school teachers, neighbours, my hairdresser - so I know exactly what it means...
-How can I forget to do something as simple as replace washer fluid?
-Or mow the lawn or get my hair cut or buy an art smock?
+I’ve seen it many times before – from school teachers, neighbours, my hairdresser – so I know exactly what it means… How can I forget to do something as simple as replace washer fluid?
+Or mow the lawn or get my hair cut or make a costume for the school play?
 Clearly I must be lazy, incompetent or just plain stupid.

 There was a time when The Look felt like a punch to the stomach.
-The injustice of being judged simply because I suddenly had a different set of priorities than everyone else, combined with the frustration of knowing that I couldn’t even correct the misconception because, let’s face it, where would I start?
-Despite the fact that I was working harder than I had in my entire life, to them I was the loser in the mismatched socks who was too lazy to put on a clean shirt.
-Ouch.
+The injustice of being judged simply because I had a different set of priorities than everyone else, combined with the frustration of knowing that I couldn’t even correct the misconception because, let’s face it, where would I start?

 The worst part was that I started to believe it.
-My dog’s hair was in knots, the mortgage was overdue and I couldn’t remember the last time Max had eaten a vegetable... by all the standard measures of competency, I was failing.
+My dog’s hair was in knots, the mortgage was overdue and I couldn’t remember the last time the kids had eaten a vegetable.
+By all the standard measures of competency, I was failing.
 So I tried harder, worked more, slept less.
 And perhaps unsurprisingly, failed still.
 It was a dark, confusing time.

 The turning point for me came during a visit to a dietician, in a desperate bid to appease the Eating Gods.
-I thought maybe some supplements or a vitamin shot would make up for Max’s extreme selectiveness when it came to food.
+I thought maybe some supplements or a vitamin shot would make up for my son’s extreme selectiveness when it came to food.

-Dr Diet: Now what kind of things does Max eat?
+Dr Diet: Now what kind of things does he eat?